What is Full Stack Development: A Complete Guide

 2. Back-End Development (Server Side)

-This is the behind-the-scenes engine of an application, it processes requests, applies business logic, and communicates with the database.
+This is the behind-the-scenes engine of an application; it processes requests, applies business logic, and communicates with the database, handling errors such as the 503 status code when the server is unavailable.

 Core Languages & Frameworks: